 Introduction

-At present, criteria such as Systemic Inflammatory Response Syndrome (SIRS) criteria and the Sequential Organ Failure Assessment (SOFA) are used by providers to rapidly assess patients for early and possibly severe signs of sepsis including organ failure.
+At present, providers use criteria such as the Systemic Inflammatory Response Syndrome (SIRS) criteria and the Sequential Organ Failure Assessment (SOFA) to rapidly assess patients for early and possibly severe signs of sepsis, including organ failure.

-These guidelines, although useful, cannot distinguish a cause for the patient's symptoms.
-Testing a patient's blood sample as with blood cultures, can and often does provide a cause - although the turn-around-time for culture results is often prohibitive.
+These guidelines, although practical, cannot distinguish a cause for the patient's symptoms.
+Testing a patient's blood sample, as with blood cultures, can and often does provide a cause - although the turn-around time for culture results is usually prohibitive.
 Rapid testing is needed.
-Although not approved as definitive diagnostic testing tools, certain biomarkers are useful in combination with patient symptomology and other laboratory test results in helping to diagnose sepsis and its cause.
+Although not approved as definitive diagnostic testing tools, specific biomarkers are helpful in combination with patient symptomology and other laboratory test results in helping to diagnose sepsis and its cause.